snowiewdev/cheatsheet/aws.md

 ### IAM
 - root user: only one, create first IAM user & give permission to other user
 - IAM user
-- IAM policy: control access permission of users
+- IAM Policy: a document that control access permission (grant/denies) of users
 - IAM group: collection of IAM users, & attach IAM policy to that group for easier management
 - IAM role: assume role & permission